Easoncyx/vqm_challenge/README.md

 ## Code submission

-In order to get your final ranking on the private test set, you have to submit a valid runnable model using docker.
+In order to get your final ranking on the private test set, you have to submit a valid runnable model  and it's inferencing code using docker.
 You model can be a python or C/C++ or other executable console application that takes commands lines arguments as input.

 If your model is on Matlab or other platform that can not run inside docker.
 Please write it as python if possible and submit the docker repo.
 We only accept docker format submission for final evaluation.

 Please read and accept [this terms](https://sites.google.com/view/icme25-vqm-gc/rules#h.n0xwm1mc89cg) before submission.

 Your submission should be a **Zip file** with only **one single folder** within that Zip file.
 The file size should be **less than 1Gb**.
-Please use the this [link]() for submission.
+Please use the this [link](https://forms.gle/caqFttuJ7ynruXz18) for submission.

 This [repo's Zip](https://github.com/Easoncyx/vqm_challenge/archive/refs/heads/main.zip) is an example submission that works with our test API.
-As long as your Docker follow the command line interface described in this document, you don't have to start with our example.
+As long as your Docker follow the same command line interface described in this document, you don't have to start with our example.

 ## Hardware environment